Logo

 If you’re a cannabis business owner, you know that one of the best ways to attract clients is to advertise.
-But with cannabis being such a controversial product, the regulations applying to marijuana business advertising are very strict and complicated.
+But with cannabis still unlawful at the federal level, the regulations applying to the advertising of marijuana businesses are strict and complicated.
 Before you take out an ad in a newspaper, or buy radio or television slot, you should carefully read all applicable regulations and make sure you’re on the right side of the law.

 Better yet, you can retain the services of a San Diego cannabis business lawyer to help you navigate the complex regulations that apply not just to the advertising of your marijuana business, but also its day-to-day operations.
 At McElfresh Law, we have a proven track record of helping Southern California cannabis business reach their goals.
 Call us today at (858) 756-7107 to schedule a consultation.

-Proposition 64, also known as the Adult Use of Marijuana Act, lays out many restrictions on cannabis advertising in the state:
+Proposition 64, also known as the Adult Use of Marijuana Act, lays out many regulations for cannabis advertising in the state.
+Primarily, advertisements must accurately and clearly identify the business and can’t target anyone under 21.

 According to the Controlled Substances Act (CSA), it’s a felony to “place in any newspaper, magazine, handbill, or other publications, any written advertisement knowing that it has the purpose of seeking or offering illegally to receive, buy, or distribute a Schedule I controlled substance.”
 This offense is punishable by up to four years in prison.